OpenDreamKit/OpenDreamKit.github.io/_posts/2016-11-04-jupyterday-orsay.md

 The tutorial will cover a basic deployment of JupyterHub on a single machine, then extending it to use docker and GitHub authentication, as well as general best practices for JupyterHub deployment.

-3) B. Ragan-Kelley : nbdime: diffing and merging notebooks
+3) V. Fauske : nbdime: diffing and merging notebooks

 Jupyter notebooks are JSON documents containing a combination of code, prose, and output.
 These outputs may be rich media, such as HTML or images.
 The use of JSON and including output can present challenges when working with version